deekshita25/To-do-list-/README.md

 3. Harmonized color palette inspired by complementary color theory
 4. Intuitive layout with thoughtful padding and alignment for visual ease
 5. Modular codebase to make customization and extension a breeze

+To get this app use the background image (Note-it.jpg) I have uploaded above and run the source code in your python interpreter.